eric-himburg/Movies-ETL/README.md

 ![python example code #2](screenshots/python_coding_ex2.png)

 ## Data Table Examples
+Three different tables were generated from the Wikipedia and Kaggle data.
+Below is a screenshot of the initial Wikipedia data set before it was merged with the Kaggle data.

 ![Table showing cleaned movie data](screenshots/movie_data.png)

+When the Wikipedia and Kaggle data were combined, they had several identical column data sets.
+When they were merged, similar columns were marked as either coming from Wiki or Kaggle.
+After merging, it had to be decided if one dataset was superior to the other or if the information from the two should be merged.
+In most cases the Kaggle data was more descriptive and in a cleaner format.
+However, overlapping Wiki data provided a useful way to fill in missing Kaggle data.
+Below is a screen shot of a portion of the merged data: note the "title_wiki" column where all titles originated from the Wiki data set.
 ![Table showing cleaned movie data](screenshots/merged_movie_data.png)

 ![Table showing movie ratings](screenshots/movie_ratings.png)